 - (i) "All Risks" insurance: the cover is intended to relate to loss or damage which may or may not happen, not those which must happen.
-Thus, wear and tear, depreciation and gradually operating causes (atmospheric conditions, etc.) are standard exclusions for any type of "all risks" insurance. - (ii) Motor insurance: cover is intended for normal usage on business or pleasure, so racing, speed-testing and motor trade use are standard exclusions. - (iii) Liability insurance: cover is intended to apply to situations involving some fault or breach of statutory obligations on the part of the insured.
-Thus, contractual liability (see 1.1(d)(iii)(3) above) is a standard exclusion. - (iv) Personal accident insurance: cover is intended to apply in respect of accidents whilst the insured is following a normal non-hazardous lifestyle.
-Thus, suicide and extra-hazardous activities such as mountaineering and motor-cycling are standard exclusions.
+Thus, wear and tear, depreciation and gradually operating causes (atmospheric conditions, etc.) are standard exclusions for any type of "all risks" insurance. - (ii) Private car insurance: cover is intended for normal usage on business or pleasure, so racing, speed-testing and motor trade uses are standard exclusions. - (iii) Liability insurance: because of its uncertain scope, contractual liability (see 1.1(d)(iii)(4) above) is made a standard exclusion. - (iv) Personal accident insurance: cover is intended to apply in respect of accidents whilst the insured is following a normal non-hazardous lifestyle.
+Thus, suicide and extra-hazardous activities such as driving or riding in motor racing are standard exclusions.